elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
+| stop     | Interrupt a while loop and continue after end
+| skip     | Skip forward in while block to continue from beginning
 | exit     | Early termination of a rule with no error
 | fail     | Interrupt rule or program with recoverable error
 | pass     | Null statement.
 It does absolutely nothing.